Information for new students

 Dr O'Meara is a Research Fellow in Marine Science.
 She studies interactions between humans and coastal ecosystems.

 Karisa Pearson is the Laboratory Technician for the Institute of Marine Science at the Leigh Campus.
-She helps students and researchers to get high quality results from their lab to answer their research questions.

 Dr Yu-Cheng Tu